llmonpy/needle-in-a-needlestack/docs/index.md

   <img src="1/gpt-4o-120-1.png" alt="Wow!
 GPT-4o is almost perfect">
 </p>
 <p align="center"><em>Wow!
 GPT-4o is almost perfect</em></p>
 <br><br>

+###  I wonder when OpenAI will reveal what they did to make GPT-4o so much better than GPT-4 Turbo?
+<br><br>
+Mistral's models are really nice to work with.
+Their API is very fast and consistent.
-Mistral's new 8x22 model had a really hard time with this benchmark.
+However, Mistral's new 8x22 model had a really hard time with this benchmark.
 Even at the beginning of the prompt it could only answer the question correctly 50% of the time.
 Mistral large did better, but still only got up to 70% correct. *Note: I used OpenAI's tokenizer to estimate token counts.
 Mistral uses a different tokenizer that generates about 25% more tokens, so the token counts in the graphs are lower than the actual token counts.*